S3-working-group/s3-practical-guide/readme.md

 ## Build Process

-The Markdown-files for the individual patterns are grouped in directories per patterns group and built using a build script.
-Input format is deckset (for now), i.e. slide separators are "---".
+The Markdown files for the individual patterns are grouped in directories per patterns group and built using a build script.
+Input format is Deckset (for now), i.e. slide separators are "---".

 The image folder is symlinked to all subfolders, so images can easily be added without relative paths.

-The build process requires [s3tools](https://github.com/S3-working-group/s3-tools) to compile the individual files into the deckset file `slides.md`, which is then exported to the pdf and png versions.
+The build process requires [s3tools](https://github.com/S3-working-group/s3-tools) to compile the individual files into the Deckset file `slides.md`, which is then exported to the pdf and png versions.

 ## Future Plans

-Since Decset is nice to hack together a quick presentation, but is a bit lacking when it comes to navigating larger presentations, and it's a Mac-Only app, we will move to a more open format in the future.
+Since Deckset is nice to hack together a quick presentation, but is a bit lacking when it comes to navigating larger presentations, and it's a Mac-Only app, we will move to a more open format in the future.

 There is already a generator for reveal.js, but as of now there's still issues with images, and a few other glitches.
 Maybe Multimarkdown and Beamer is also an option for the future.

 [Reveal.js docs](https://github.com/hakimel/reveal.js/blob/master/README.md)

 ## Markdown Styleguide

 Information in this section is preliminary, and needs further testing.